tkunstek/serverless-authentication-boilerplate/README.md

 * windows live [serverless-authentication-microsoft](https://www.npmjs.com/package/serverless-authentication-microsoft)
 * more to come

-If the oauth provider that you need is not listed, you can make a [custom provider](custom-provider) or create a provider package for others to use.
+If the authentication provider that you need is not listed, you can make a [custom provider](custom-provider) or create a provider package for others to use.
 Here is an example repository that can be used as a starting point https://github.com/laardee/serverless-authentication-provider.
 When you implement a new fancy provider, create an issue or a pull request and it will be added to the Provider Packages listing.

 ## <a id="custom-provider"></a>Custom Provider

 Package contains example [/authentication/lib/custom-google.js](https://github.com/laardee/serverless-authentication-boilerplate/blob/master/authentication/lib/custom-google.js) how to implement custom authentication provider using generic Provider class.
 To test custom provider go to http://laardee.github.io/serverless-authentication-gh-pages and click 'custom-google' button.